alryyan1/jawda-medical/FIREBASE_SETUP.md

 1. **Service Account File Not Found**
    - Ensure the service account JSON file is placed at `storage/app/firebase-service-account.json`
    - Check file permissions
+   - The system will fall back to local storage if not found

 2. **Upload Fails**
    - Check Firebase Storage rules